amadrzyk/Limited-Infection/README.md

 2. Clusters of users with some connections (degree = 1+)
     * They can be completely separate (in which case you can infect the whole group)
     * When you infect one node, and don't have a limit for number of users infected, then all users linked to that node will become infected.

+#### **Modified Breadth-First Search algorithm**
+I noticed that it difficult to infect all the students of a teacher at once.
+That is why I modified the commonly-known BFS algorithm so that when visiting a node, the algorithm first temporarily saves all immediate neighbors of a given node, then queues all "2nd generation" neighbors (2 edges away), and then infects the immediate neighbors.
+This causes a great clustering effect that infects an entire classroom, but also queues users that are outside of that classroom.

 ## Getting Started
 If you have Java installed, double-clicking on the .jar file will run the program.
 Otherwise, all files required to run the project on Eclipse are also present.